rehierl/node-tree-outliner/1-2-0-node-trees/1-5-border-graphs.md

 be a tree as trees are by definition connected.
 Consequently, `G` can be thought of as being reduced to the relevant component, which is why `G` can be treated as a connected graph.
-That is, the components in `G`, which are not essential to the following discussion, can and will be ignored.
+That is, the components in `G`, which are not essential to the following discussion, will be ignored.

 <!-- ======================================================================= -->
 ## subtree S of super-tree T